 www.theempresssf.com

-If you want to dine at one of Chinatown’s hottest new San Francisco restaurants for New Year’s Eve, you must act fast.
+You must act fast if you want to dine at one of Chinatown’s hottest new San Francisco restaurants for New Year’s Eve.
 That’s because only a few slots remain for dining at this dazzling restaurant led by Michelin Star Chef Ho Chee Boon.
 At this time, it’s not clear if a special NYE menu will be available.
-However, the current prix fixe menu at $98 per person has plenty of delicious dishes for you to savor.
-For example, you can have chef specialty dishes like roasted duck and truffle pumpkin puff and steamed shrimp and squid dumplings.
-On the other hand, those items aren’t even your main dishes.
-Instead, your main dishes are wok-tossed American Wagyu, mushroom noodles and stir-friend seasonal vegetable.
-In addition, you can opt for wine pairing or order single drinks from the bar.
-In more detail, there is an impressive collection of wines available, including selections from European wine regions and California wine country.
-Of course, there are crafted cocktails and spirits, along with premium coffee and tea.
-Yet not only is the gourmet Chinese cuisine outstanding but the service and hospitality is just as good.
+However, the current prix fixe menu at $98 per person has plenty of delicious dishes to savor.
+For example, you can have chef-specialty dishes like roasted duck, truffle pumpkin puff, steamed shrimp, and squid dumplings.

 Related: Empress by Boon: Michelin-Caliber Dining In Chinatown